AI Use Cases/Private Equity

 The Problem

 Private Equity operations teams manage vendor ecosystems across deal sourcing, due diligence, portfolio monitoring, and LP reporting - each requiring data flow through fragmented systems: Salesforce for relationship tracking, DealCloud for pipeline management, Datasite for data rooms, Carta for cap table work, and proprietary SQL dashboards for portfolio EBITDA tracking.
 When a sourcing lead identifies a potential platform company, vendor data (broker contacts, legal counsel track records, audit firms, valuation specialists) lives in separate systems with no unified view, forcing Operations to manually reconcile contact lists, historical performance metrics, and compliance certifications across tools.
-This fragmentation means deal teams waste 15-20 hours per transaction reconstructing vendor history and availability, while portfolio companies struggle to surface the right operational consultants or turnaround specialists when EBITDA misses trigger intervention protocols.
+This fragmentation means deal teams burn hours on every transaction reconstructing vendor history and availability, while portfolio companies struggle to surface the right operational consultants or turnaround specialists when EBITDA misses trigger intervention protocols.

 Revenue & Operational Impact